mozilla-services/lua_sandbox/docs/sandbox.md

         string = {"dump"}
     }
     ```
+* **log_level** - Integer specifying the syslog severity level, when set to debug (7) the print function will be wired to the specified logger
 * *user defined*  any other variable (string, bool, number, table) is passed through as-is and available via [read_config](#read_config)

 ### Lua functions exposed to C by the core sandbox